Professor, Computer and Information Science.

 Until two years ago, the unifying thread of my research interests was the semantics and logics of programs.
 I have been interested in both applied and theoretical aspects of the semantics of programs and programming languages, and my work ranges from incremental parsing to proof theory and lambda-calculus.
 In particular, I have contributed to the following areas: compiler generators, incremental parsing, attribute evaluation, program schemes, formal languages, tree automata, program verification, algebraic semantics, compiler correctness, continuation semantics, logic programming, automated theorem proving, rewrite systems, unification, proof theory, type theory and polymorphic lambda-calculi, and constructive logics.
 I am also interested in algorithms for computational logic.
 I have designed some fast algorithms for ground Horn clauses with or without equality, and a fast algorithm for generating a canonical set of rewrite rules from a set of ground equations.

-In the past two years, I became fascinated with the applications of geometry to computer science (3D graphics, vision, robotics, etc).
+In the past two years, I became fascinated with the applications of (3D graphics, vision, robotics, etc).
 I am particularly interested in the geometry of curves and surfaces and geometric modeling, and I have been writing a book on the subject.
 I am also very interested in applying notions of Riemannian geometry to motion planning.
 The problem can be formulated as finding geodesics in manifolds with boundaries, and the area seems wide open.
 I am also interested in ways of representing surfaces so that deformations are conveniently handled.
 In this respect, a good way of dealing with triangular-based spline surfaces remains to be found.

 Hot off the Press!
 Work in progress